Household Hazardous Waste and Electronics Recycling (E-Waste)

-Use up old paint by giving your wall another coat, touch up around the room or up the stairs where fingerprints are sure to gather.
+- Use up what you have by giving your wall another coat or go around the room or up the stairs where fingerprints are sure to gather.

-Share any leftover paint with friends, neighbors, and family.
+- Share any leftovers with friends, neighbors, and family.

-Take motor oil, antifreeze, and car batteries to a service station that accepts them.
-A list of Delaware County’s USED MOTOR OIL COLLECTION SITES can be found online under the heading of Automotive Products Recycling Sites
+- Take motor oil, antifreeze, and car batteries to a service station that accepts them.
+A list of Delaware County’s USED MOTOR OIL COLLECTION SITES can be found in this website under the heading of Automotive Products Recycling Sites